paholg/babys-first-proc-macro/src/lib.md

 There's a lot of really basic documentation, some workshops, and very helpful API documentation.
 But there's lacking in what I would call "intermediate" tutorials, so that is what this will aim to be.
-You are expected to be comfortable with Rust in general, but not with procedural macros at all.
+You are expected to be comfortable with Rust in general, but not with procedural macros at all, and we will have a working, useful proc-macro at the end.

 ## Proc...macro?